anonymous-sherlock/will-mag-api/README.md

 ## Tasks

-**Get Latest Votes**

-- [x] Implement endpoint to fetch a list of the latest votes.
-- [x] Return voter and votee details (profile id, names, images).
-- [x] Include votee property for total votes received.
-- [x] Ensure admin authentication for this endpoint.
-- [x] add a pagination to this api.

-**Get All Payments**

-- [x] Remove unnecessary details from the payment data (only include essential fields).
-- [x] Ensure admin authentication for this endpoint.

 - [ ] **Assign Global Ranks to Profiles**
   - [ ] **Top 20 Ranks (Manual by Admin)**
     - [ ] Create endpoint for admin to assign ranks **1–20** manually.